orbeon/orbeon-forms-doc/xforms/binds.md

 </xf:instance>
 ```

-For dynamic values, for example coming from request parameters or session values, there is no declarative notation and you must use `xforms-submit-done, `xforms-model-construct-done or `xforms-submit-ready`, which is sometimes cumbersome:
+For dynamic values, for example coming from request parameters or session values, there is no declarative notation and you must use `xforms-submit-done`, `xforms-model-construct-done`, or `xforms-submit-ready`, which is sometimes cumbersome:

 ```xml
 <xf:setvalue